opengear-project/GEAR/Readme.md

 ## GEAR: An Efficient KV Cache Compression Recipe for Near-Lossless Generative Inference of LLM #
 <p align="center"><img width="60%" src="./Fig/gt_intel.png"></p><br/>

-This is the repo for our recent work `GEAR: An Efficient KV Cache Compression Recipe for Near-Lossless Generative Inference of LLM.` `GEAR` is a "plug-and-play" inference only KV quantization method.
+Official repo for `GEAR: An Efficient KV Cache Compression Recipe for Near-Lossless Generative Inference of LLM.` `GEAR` is a "plug-and-play" inference only KV quantization method.
 `GEAR` augments any quantization scheme via an error recovery solution to boost the model accuracy while saving memory.

 Here, `GEAR` is the abbreviation of `Ge`nerative Inference with LLM via `A`pproximation and Error `R`ecovery.